lenmetson/my472-final-assignment/notebook/report-words.md

 Having measured question topics, I first plot how they vary over time and across the UK.

+### Over time

+- Plot
+- Short anlaysis

+### Over constituency

+- Plot
+- Short analysis

 ## Exploratory analysis

+TODO: operationalise electoral history
+- Count party has won
+- Av. majority in last 4 elections

 Next, I conduct an exporatory anlaysis to see which factors about an MP and their constituency might predict whether they ask economic or health/welfare questions.

+Missing values
+- Mean imputation

+Only two columns have NAs.
+This is Scotish and Northern Irish constituncies where house prices and universial credit claimants were not avialble

+TODO try with removal?

+`sapply(analysis_df_econ, function(x) any(is.na(x)))`

 # Code appendix